woossi0/suite/docs/usermanual/source/dataadmin/pgBasics/indexes.rst

 The PostgreSQL query planner chooses when to use, or not to use, indexes to evaluate a query.
 To assess the most appropriate option (reading a small part of the table versus reading a large portion of the table), PostgreSQL maintains statistics about the distribution of data in each indexed table column.

 By default, PostgreSQL will gather statistics on a regular basis.
 However, if you significantly alter the content of your table within a short period of time, the statistics may not be up-to-date.
-To ensure your statistics match your table contents, run the ``ANALYZE`` command after bulk data load and delete operations on your table.
+To ensure your statistics match your table contents, run the :command:`ANALYZE` command after bulk data load and delete operations on your table.
 This will force an update of the statistics for all your indexed columns.

-The ``ANALYZE`` command instructs PostgreSQL to traverse the selected table and update its internal statistics for query plan estimation.
+The :command:`ANALYZE` command instructs PostgreSQL to traverse the selected table and update its internal statistics for query plan estimation.

 .. code-block:: sql